ngxs/store/docs/plugins/form.md

 export class AppModule {}
 ```

-When your form is used a submodule you have to import `NgxsFormPluginModule` as well:
+If your form is used in a submodule, it must be imported there as well:

 ```TS
 import { NgxsFormPluginModule } from '@ngxs/form-plugin';